top of page

 "Personally, while I enjoy thought provocation in theory, I’m not sure I’d be able to work alongside someone who seems committed to exhaustingly agitating the establishment, even when they have really good points and even better intentions."

-In the present context of large-scale societal absurdity, dangerous half-truths in the media, and political turmoil ... this quote is flat-out goofy.
-Through clever language, "research" and insinuation, the article intends to groom its audience on how to behave.
+In the present context of large-scale societal absurdity, dangerous half-truths in the media, and political turmoil ... this quote is just strange.
+The body of the article offers professional advice and "research", with the clear intention to groom its audience on how to behave.
 It offers a concise logic for being accepted by the employer and leadership classes, even in the midst of widespread inhumanity and manipulation.

 As the Essence article title suggests, the myths of American meritocracy and corporate competency have never been more obvious.
-Essence readers (Black American people) are being taught, through this article, that career advancement is contingent on being liked; described in the article as "pleasant", "agreeable".
+Essence readers (Black American people) are being taught, through this article, that career advancement is contingent on being liked; described as "pleasant", "agreeable".

 ... and here I thought the whole point of success was freedom?